 There are lots of important decisions you need to make when you to decide to deploy a new business management system.
 Some are obviously more important than others.
-But the most important one – and the one you can’t afford to get wrong – is who you select as your implementation partner.
+But the most important one – and the one you can’t afford to get wrong – is how to select the right ERP partner.

 So, what should you be looking for when you’re trying to find the right ERP partner?
 Here are my top five things to consider when you’re looking to partner with the right software vendor.